 Research into recurrent miscarriage

 Information on the causes and treatment of miscarriage doesn’t stand still and you might want to find out about research that is being done.
-There may be clinical trials taking place that you can take part in – something that many women find to be a positive experience.
-We report on recent and current trials here, and we also publish a discussion from 2016 with Professor Arri Coomarasamy about key issues in miscarriage research.
+There may be clinical trials taking place locally that you can take part in – something that many women find to be a positive experience.
+We report on recent and current trials here.